thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 };
 ```

-If our cursor isn't on a variable, there's no defintion to go to and we're done.
+If our cursor isn't on a variable, there's no definition to go to and we're done.
 From our variable, we want to find the nearest AST node that defines it.
 Sounds like a job for name resolution: